 Unlike the other plug-in car I drove earlier this year, the Clarity has the plug up front on the drivers side.
 This is a much better location for the plug, in my opinion.
 It’s odd how a simple step like plugging in your car can become a hassle if you need to back the car in.

-Honda is putting their “Honda Sensing” technology into all Clarity cars, even the base model.
-This driver assist technology does a variety of things including:
+Honda is putting its “Honda Sensing” technology into all Clarity cars, even the base model.
+This driver-assist technology does a variety of things including:

 - Adaptive cruise control – You can set your cruise control and the car will speed up and slow down based on the speed of the car in front of you.

 - Lane Keep Assist – The system tries to keep the car in the middle of the lane.

 - Lane Watch – Under the side mirrors are cameras watching your blind spots.
 The car will alert you when things are too close like a bicyclist.

 - Road Departure Mitigation – The cameras on the car see the lanes and works to keep you in the lane.

 - Collision Mitigation Braking System – This helps avoid collisions with vehicles in front of you or pedestrians.